ethans333/celly-auto-sms/README.md

 - [ ] Tie backend to frontend.
 - [ ] Write out API docs for User & Other functions
-- [ ] Fix token only working for one action issue.

 ---